blitzdex27/nb-swift/bit-sized/push-notification.md

 ## If using Firebase for push notification
 Setup firebase cloud messaging
 - On [Firebase console](https://console.firebase.google.com/), create a new project.
+- Once created, add your iOS app on your project
+  - Enter your app's bundle id - required
+  - App nickname (any name for your reference only) - optional
+  - App store id - optional
+  - Download `GoogleService-Info.plist`, and put this file on the root of your iOS project

-- Once created, setup your APN (Apple Push Notification) authentication key
+- Once your app is added, setup your APN (Apple Push Notification) authentication key
   - Go to project settings and choose 'Cloud Messaging'
   - Under `Apple app configuration`, click upload where it says `APNs Authentication Key`
   - Upload the `APNs authentication key` we downloaded from [Certificates, Identifiers & Profiles - Keys - Apple Developer](https://developer.apple.com/account/resources/authkeys/list)
   - The `Key ID` can be retrieved by opening the key we created, this is also where we downloaded the `APNs authentication key`
   - The `Team ID` is your team's ID or your own developer ID.
   - Click upload
-- Once uploaded, tap on 'All Products' and search for 'Cloud Messaging'
-- Add an iOS app.
-  - Enter your app's bundle id - required
-  - App nickname (any name for your reference only) - optional
-  - App store id - optional
-  - Download `GoogleService-Info.plist`, and put this file on the root of your iOS project
-  - Setup firebase cloud messaging in your app (see 'Setup firebase cloud messaging in codebase' below)
-  - Once your codebase is setup, you can send test notification
-    - Navigate to your project in firebase, and go to `Cloud Messaging`.
-It should be added in your Project shortcuts.
-    - Select 'Create your first campaign'
-    - Choose 'Firebase Notification Messages'
-    - Enter notification title and body
-    - Then select 'Send test message'

 Setup firebase cloud messaging in codebase
 - Install `FirebaseMessaging` dependency (via pod, swift package manager, framework, etc)
 - On `AppDelegate.swift` import the `FirebaseCore` and `FirebaseMessaging`